feral-dot-io/protoc-gen-elmer/examples/end-to-end/README.md

 # End to end example

 An example showing the full realisation of types without borders using Elm and Go.
+It should give a good impression of the generated code and how little code it takes to use and implement everything.

 All commands are assumed to be run from this directory.